aldian/designing-data-intensive-applications/README.md

-Trying to implement ideas described in the "Designing Data Intensive Application" book.
+Trying to implement ideas described in the "Designing Data Intensive Applications" book.